Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What's Trigger Stacking in Dogs?

 So is your dog an effusive volcano or an explosive one?
 Does he cope well with stress or does he explode?
-For a great extent this depends on genetics and his upbringing but it also depends on you.
+To a great extent, this depends on genetics and his upbringing, but it also depends on you.
 Do you manage your dog's environment so that he is better able to cope with stress or do you let stress build up until your dog explodes?

 Tips for Recognizing and Preventing Trigger Stacking in Dogs